discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 connection.play('file.mp3', { highWaterMark: 50 });
 ```

-You can try increasing this property to improve choppy playback, but increasing it too much will mean that playback will take longer to start, and any changes to volume will not take effect immediately.
+You can try increasing this property to improve choppy playback, but increasing it too much will mean that playback will take longer to start, and any volume changes will not take effect immediately.

 ### Disabling Inline Volume

-If you're not going to change the volume of your stream in real-time, you can disable the volume transformer Discord.js creates for you.
+If you're not going to change your stream's volume in real-time, you can disable the volume transformer Discord.js creates for you.
 You'll need to do this before playing the stream:

 ```js
 // Disable volume transformer